nvim-flutter/flutter-tools.nvim/README.md

 To use the debugger you need to run `:lua require('dap').continue()<CR>`.
 This will start your app.
 You should then be able to use `dap` commands to begin to debug it.
 For more information on how to use `nvim-dap` please read the project's README or see `:h dap`.
 Note that running the app this way will prevent commands such as `:FlutterRestart`, `:FlutterReload` from working.

-Alternatively, if you prefer always running your app via dap, you can set `debugger.run_via_dap = true` in your config.
-This way you benefit from the debugging abilities of DAP, AND you can still use `:FlutterRestart`, `:FlutterReload`, etc.

 You can use the `debugger.register_configurations` to register custom runner configuration (for example for different targets or flavor).
 If your flutter repo contains launch configurations in `.vscode/launch.json` you can use them via this config :